 Disclosure: Some links on this page are affiliate links.
 I earn a small commission if you book through them at no extra cost to you.

-$$$$After visiting dozens of Las Vegas hotels, I've put together this guide based on firsthand experience and recent stays.
+After visiting dozens of Las Vegas hotels, I've put together this guide based on firsthand experience and recent stays, focusing on genuine outdoor access and exceptional views.

 Outdoor Space: Private outdoor terrace on every room